 - Ability to lead others;

 - Ability to work outside with regular exposure to severe weather, noxious fumes, high levels of dust, etc;

 - Ability to comprehend and abide to safety practices;

 - Ability to maintain effective relationships with citizens, employees and supervisors;

 - Ability to follow oral and written instructions;

 - Ability to perform tasks requiring manual dexterity.

-Any combination of education, experience, and training equivalent to completion of the tenth grade; plus three years of experience operating motorized construction equipment and/or semi-tractor trailers, as appropriate.
+Any combination of education, experience, and training equivalent to completion of the tenth grade, and three years of experience operating motorized construction equipment and/or semi-tractor trailers, as appropriate.

-- The appointee to this position will be required to complete a criminal background check and a medical examination to the satisfaction of the employer prior to appointment.
+The appointee to this position will be required to complete a criminal background check, a check of the Child Protective Services Registry, a driving record check, and a pre-employment physical examination to the satisfaction of the employer.

 It is the policy of Fairfax County Government to prohibit discrimination on the basis of race, sex, color, national origin, religion, age, veteran status, political affiliation, genetics, or disability in the recruitment, selection, and hiring of its workforce.